Giving Tuesday, as you may know, is a national movement in which everyone donates to charity the first Tuesday after Thanksgiving.

 Child poverty and abuse are serious issues on Indian reservations.
 By supporting St. Joseph's Indian School, you are helping Native American children in need regain pride in the Lakota (Sioux) culture by learning the Lakota language, studying Native American culture and healing the broken family circle from which they come.

-NB3F, a 501(c)(3) nonprofit organization, is the only national Native American nonprofit organization solely dedicated to reversing childhood obesity and type-2 diabetes in the Native American community.
+Started by former PGA golfer Notah Begay, NB3F is the only Native American 501c3 nonprofit solely dedicated to reversing childhood obesity and type-2 diabetes in the Native American community.
 NB3F is setting a national standard for investing in evidence-based, community-driven and culturally relevant programs that prevent childhood obesity and type 2 diabetes, ensuring healthy futures for Native American children and their communities.
-Notah Begay is a former professional golfer turned Native American philanthropist.
+This Native American foundation is an excellent choice all year long.

 The Adopt-A-Native-Elder Program started through the efforts of Linda Myers of Park City, Utah and Grace Smith Yellowhammer, a traditional Diné woman.
 In the late 1980's Linda, an artist, was very moved by a Rug Show displaying the Navajo (or Diné as they prefer to be called) weavings of the Elders of Northern Arizona.
 Touched by the stories of the Diné people as told by Grace and Rose Hulligan during that Rug Show, Linda was soon very involved in gathering donated food, clothing and simple medicines and was driving to the reservation in Northern Arizona to deliver them to Native Americans living on the land.

 The purpose of the Odawa Native Friendship Centre is to enhance the quality of life for Native Americans living in the Capital region.
-Learn more about them and see if you'd like to support their work this Giving Tuesday.
+Learn more about this fantastic indigenous charity and see if you'd like to support their work this Giving Tuesday.

 The mission of Wings is to enhance the quality of life for American Indian youth.
 In partnership with Native American communities, Wings uses running as a catalyst to empower American Indian and Alaskan Native youth to take pride in themselves and their cultural identity, leading to increased self-esteem, health and wellness, leadership and hope, balance and harmony.